Staff experience in the NHS

 "This is a promise we must all make to each other – to work together to improve the experience of working in the NHS for everyone."

-Our visual details the key people who can influence, shape and bring the NHS People Promise to life – including leaders and line managers.
-When people work together collaboratively they can shift cultures, challenge ideas, maximise impact and make a lasting difference to the experience of NHS staff.
+Our visual above highlights the key people and teams who can influence, shape and bring the NHS People Promise to life – including leaders and line managers.
+When organistions work collaboratively they can shift cultures, challenge ideas, maximise impact and make a lasting difference to the experience of NHS staff.

 We understand organisations may not have one person responsible for each of the people promises, or may have one person responsible for more than one promise.
 However, we wanted to show that when all these roles are combined, real improvements to staff experience can be achieved.
 The people involved just might look a little different in each organisation.

-Staff Experience in the NHS: routes to retention
+Staff Experience in the NHS: Creating the conditions for change

-• We have collated a range of key learning and resources based on examples of adaptation and innovation in staff experience showcased by NHS trusts.
-The information can be used to help strengthen local organisational approaches to staff experience and to improve attraction and retention of our valued workforce.
+We produce and collate a range of resources showcasing adaptation and innovation in staff experience within NHS trusts.
+This information is aimed at helping strengthen local approaches to staff experience and improving attraction and retention of our valued workforce.

-You can find a wide range of these resources across our staff experience web pages.
-A selection of key resources are also highlighted below:
+You can find a wide range of resources across our staff experience web pages, including the key resources highlighted below: